manpreet171/Vendor-master-app/Phase3/PHASE3_REQUIREMENTS_PLAN.md

 #### **🎨 UI Changes (`app.py`):**

-**1. Review Progress Indicator**
+**1. Review Progress Indicator (Simplified UI)**
-- Added progress bar showing: "📊 Review Progress: X/Y bundles reviewed"
+- Single-line progress: "📊 Review Progress: X/Y bundles reviewed • Z remaining"
-- Warning message: "⚠️ N bundle(s) need review before approval can proceed"
-- Success message: "✅ All bundles reviewed - ready to approve!"
+- When complete: "✅ All bundles reviewed!
+Select bundles below to approve."
-- Only shown for Active/Reviewed bundles

-**2. Multi-Select Bulk Actions**
+- Clean, minimal design - no redundant messages

+**2. Individual Review with Checklist**
+- **"✅ Mark as Reviewed"** button opens verification checklist
+- Operator must confirm 4 items before marking as reviewed:
+  - Vendor contact verified
+  - All items and quantities reviewed
+  - Duplicates reviewed (if any)
+  - Correct vendor selected
+- No bulk review - ensures each bundle is actually reviewed

+**3. Bulk Approval (Only After All Reviewed)**
-- **"Select All" checkbox** - Selects all Active/Reviewed bundles
+- **"Select All" checkbox** - Selects all Reviewed bundles
-- **Individual checkboxes** - Per-bundle selection for Active/Reviewed bundles
+- **Individual checkboxes** - Per-bundle selection for Reviewed bundles only
-- **Bulk Action Buttons**:
-  - **"✅ Mark as Reviewed (N)"** - Bulk review action (always enabled)
 - **"🎯 Approve Selected (N)"** - Bulk approval (ONLY enabled when ALL bundles are Reviewed)

 **3. Updated Status Filter**
 - Added "🟢 Reviewed" filter option